 - Pledge to Net Zero (mainly for the UK environmental services sector)

-If you do not wish to be involved directly in the COP26, but still want your sustainability actions to be showcased, we are building a collection of case studies that we will post on our website/hub and for future reference.
-You are invited to provide a few short paragraphs using this simple template and to submit it to Brigitte Amoruso, our Energy and Climate Change Lead, at [email protected].
+You are invited to provide a few short paragraphs as soon as possible using this simple guide on how to write your case study and to send submit it to Brigitte Amoruso, our Energy and Climate Change Lead, at [email protected].